Tomtiko04/TODO-LIST/README.md

-# Ogunneye Oyinkansola - A TODO-LIST
+# Ogunneye Oyinkansola - A TODO-LIST.

 ## Welcome! 👋
 Thank you for checking out this Project.